-THIS famous Ringleader of the Rebels, who from the Advantage he gain'd list Year over the Persian Army had entertain'd very great Hopes, propos'd no less to himself than to push the Wai into the Heart of the Kingdom; and that he might be more at hand to carry at on there, he had cast his Eyes on the City of Kirman, to make it a Place of Aims, and took it, as has been faid.
-This City, which, as it were, forms a Triangle with Ispalian and Candahar, lying South of both, not so far by one third from the former, as it is from the latter, though 'tis three hundred Leagues from Candahar, is the Capital of a Province of the fame Name, which was the antient Caramania.
-Great Part of it is inhabited by the Gams, who pretend to be descended from the antient Persions, Worshippers of Fire, and being very uneafy under the Yoke of the modern Persians, who have often persecuted them.
-Myrr-Maghmud had no Difficulty to gain them; and it was by their Means that he took the Town.
+This famous Ringleader of the Rebels, who from the Advantage he gain'd last Year over the Per sian Army had entertain'd very great Hopes, propos'd no less to himself than to push the War into the Heart of the Kingdom; and that he might be more at hand to carry it on there, he had cast his Eyes on the City of Kirman, to make it a Place of Arms, and took it, as has been faid.
+This City. which, as it were, forms a Triangle with 1/pahan and Candahar, lying South of both, not so far by one third from the former, as it is from the latter, though 'tis three hundred Leagues from Candahar, is the Capital of a Province of the same Name, which was the antient Caramania.
+Great Part of it is inhabited by the Gaurs, who pretend to be descended from the antient Persians, Worshippers of Fire, and being very uneafy under the Yoke of the modern Persians, who have often persecuted them, Myrr-Maghmud had no Difficulty to gain thein; and it was by their Means that he took the Town.